Large time effective kinetics $\beta$-functions for quantum (2 + p)-spin glass II: Effective vertex expansion, local potential approximation and symmetries: Conclusion and open issues

-Lastly, here are some open issues we plan to address in future work: \begin{enumerate} \item Evaluating the reliability of the vertex expansion, extending beyond the leading order of the derivative expansion. \item Considering coarse-graining in both eigenvalue and time dimensions. \item Developing approximations valid beyond the deep IR, going beyond the derivative expansion. \item Assessing the accuracy of the derivative expansion by computing anomalous dimensions.
-More systematically incorporating non-local interactions in truncations. \item Investigating the breaking of time translation invariance symmetry. \end{enumerate} Additionally, we might consider the UV regime, where the non-trivial scaling due to coarse-graining over the Wigner spectrum could play a significant role.
-Specifically, outside the critical regime investigated in previous work \cite{lahoche2024largetimeeffectivekinetics}, the canonical dimension depends on the relevant couplings $u_2$ and $q^\prime$, presenting a novel challenge in constructing the effective phase space.
+\begin{enumerate} \item Evaluating the reliability of the vertex expansion by extending it beyond the leading order of the derivative expansion. \item Incorporating coarse-graining across both eigenvalue and temporal dimensions. \item Developing approximation schemes valid beyond the deep IR. \item Assessing the accuracy of the derivative expansion by explicitly computing anomalous dimensions and more systematically incorporating non-local interactions into the truncations. \item Investigating the spontaneous breaking of time-translation invariance. \end{enumerate} Finally, we intend to explore the UV regime, where the non-trivial scaling resulting from coarse-graining over the Wigner spectrum likely plays a significant role.
+Specifically, outside the critical regime investigated in \cite{lahoche2024largetimeeffectivekinetics}, the canonical dimension becomes dependent on the relevant couplings $u_2$ and $q^\prime$, presenting a novel challenge in the construction of the effective phase space.